Search Party (TV series): Themes

 Dory and Drew's trial in the third series introduces a "courtroom drama" narrative, influenced by the works of John Grisham.
-Charles Rogers stated that the legal plot was inspired by the real-life trial of Amanda Knox, who was convicted of murder in 2007.
+The legal plot was inspired by the real-life trial of Amanda Knox, who was convicted of murder in 2007.
 Moreover, the satire is mostly focused on fame and the media, with Rogers referencing the satirical crime film The Bling Ring and the cult dark comedy film To Die For, whose postmodern style is echoed throughout the season thanks to the inclusion of fictional true-crime shows and interviews of the main characters.
 The fourth season was described by Sarah-Violet Bliss as "being the kind of 'captive' genre" and drew comparisons to Misery.
 Critics described the fifth season as surreal science fiction and zombie horror.

+Shawkat characterised her character's arc as showing "how desperate and how far you’ll go — all the different versions of yourself you will try to find out which one sticks."

 Reception

 The first season received positive reviews from television critics.
 Los Angeles Times wrote that it was "tightly made and effective on multiple levels".
 GQ wrote that it is "a flawless oddity, a once-in-a-lifetime piece of art.
 It's not the weekend's best show, it's the year's best."
 It holds a 100% approval rating on Rotten Tomatoes.
 The site's critical consensus reads "Search Party is an engaging, weird, dark, funny mystery elevated by exceptional performances throughout."
 On Metacritic, the season holds a rating of 81 out of 100, indicating "universal acclaim".
+The show earned a nomination for the 2017 Gotham Independent Film Award for Breakthrough Series – Long Form.

 The second season of Search Party received positive reviews from television critics.
 It holds a 96% approval rating on Rotten Tomatoes.
 The site's critical consensus reads "With a never-better Alia Shawkat in the lead, Search Partys second season delves deeper into the deliciously dark dramedy that makes the show so addictively entertaining."
 On Metacritic, the season holds a rating of 78 out of 100, indicating "generally favorable reviews".

 The third season of Search Party received positive reviews from television critics.
 It holds a 93% approval rating on Rotten Tomatoes.
 The site's critical consensus reads "Search Party's third season changes the satirical scenery without losing any of its bite, while giving its capable cast plenty of moments to shine."
 On Metacritic, the season holds a rating of 78 out of 100, indicating "generally favorable reviews".